previous week 4 next

 14. Turn left on Golden Oak.
 Descend back to Portola

 15. Turn R on Portola.
 Ride to the the western intersection of Golden Oak.
 A right here takes you to climb #5.
-You have 10 minutes to get here from the top of Golden Oak.
+You have 10 minutes to get here from the top of Golden Oak, the precding climb.

-18. Left on Cervantes all the way to Westridge.
+18. Left on Cervantes all the way to Westridge (R also goes to Westridge, but out of the way).

 19. Left on Westridge to Portola Valley Road.

-22. Left on Tripp.. watch for Summit Springs on the left.
+23. Left on Tripp from 84.
+Watch for Summit Spring on the left.
 This will be the final climb of the day.

 You're done!
-While you're there you might want to descend Summit Springs part way (the final steep climb) then turn left on Patrol.
+While you're there you might want to descend Summit Spring part way (the final steep climb) then turn left on Patrol.
 That descends to an intersection with Entrance Way.
-If you stay on Patrol it is a nice out-and-back which may have the steepest grade of the day.
+If you stay on Patrol it is a nice out-and-back which may have the steepest grade of the day.... just in case you haven't gotten enough.

 Additional Comments: